Solid angles associated to Minkowski reduced bases: The 4-dimensional case

-Therefore the left-hand side of each inequality in 4b) increases and so they are still non-negative.
-Normalizing all vectors to have length 1, we get a proper reduced WR form. \end{proof}
+So the LHS of each inequality in 4b) increases.
+This implies that all the reduction conditions still hold.
+Normalizing all vectors to have length 1, we get a proper reduced WR form.